SpyderRex/nokey/README.md

 print(api_list)
 ```

+Each API class has optional caching with requests_cache.
+To enable caching, set the use_caching argument when calling the class to True.

 Each API class has an "about" attribute that returns a short description of the API.
 To get the URL for the API documentation of any API, simply call the get_docs_url() method for the API class.

 ## Contributing